Files

 4. Get All FOLIO Values for Each Water Meter

-To get all of the FOLIO values for each water meter, we will use the FeatureMerger transformer.
+To retrieve all FOLIO values for each water meter, we will use the FeatureMerger transformer.
 Add a FeatureMerger to the canvas and connect the Requestor input port to the Joined output port on the FeatureJoiner.
 Then connect the Supplier input port to the public.CoS-property-detail reader feature type.

 Next, enable Generate List and set the List Name to _folio.
 Click on the ellipsis next to Selected Attributes and select FOLIO.
 Click OK to close the parameters.